aghilazghi/Reactivities/README.md

 React 18

 Architecture:
 This project follows the clean architecture pattern which emphasizes separation of concerns and testability.
-The app architecture consists of API, Application, Persistence, and Domain projects.
+The app consists of API, Application, Persistence, and Domain projects.